siavash79/PixelXpert/CanaryChangelog.md

+**canary-83**
+- Fix multi-row statusbar on default height in landscape mode

 **canary-82**
 - Fix QQS tile layout in landscape while playing music IF QS column count and QQS tile count is modified